-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

 "It seems only fitting that she hangs around with [them]."

+Mr Trudeau, like other political leaders, was not invited to the wedding.

-The actress is also good friends with Markus Anderson, the Toronto-based global membership director of Soho House, who is rumoured to have introduced the couple and was another regular on Markle's Instagram.
+The actress is also good friends with Markus Anderson, the Toronto-based global membership director of Soho House, who is rumoured to have introduced the couple and was another regular on Ms Markle's Instagram.

 She can keep a low profile

-Dishaw says she's been surprised at how few paparazzi photographs have been taken of Markle in recent months.
+Dishaw says she's been surprised at how few paparazzi photographs have been taken of the actress in recent months.

-The photos that have emerged often show Markle on the way to the gym, shopping with Mulroney, or walking her dogs.
+The photos that have emerged often show Ms Markle on the way to the gym, shopping with Mulroney, or walking her dogs.

-Despite her high-profile friendships, Markle seems to prefer more private spots over the fashionable ones.
+Despite her high-profile friendships, she seems to prefer more private spots over the fashionable ones.
 She's often spotted heading to hot yoga at one of the more reasonably priced studios in the city.

-Dishaw says Markle goes to places more focused on "the overall sense of wellness rather than the trendiest kind of yoga classes".
+Dishaw says Ms Markle goes to places more focused on "the overall sense of wellness rather than the trendiest kind of yoga classes".

 "In London she won't be going to the really trendy popular places in Belgravia.
 She'll probably try to find a place a little bit quieter," she says.